history

 Lach-Szyrma actively sought solutions to alleviate the hardships caused by fishing boat accidents.
 The sinking of two fishing boats in September 1879 led to the formation of the Mount’s Bay Fishing Boats’ Mutual Insurance Club, which provided financial support in case of lost lives or boats at sea.

 The Mount’s Bay Fishing Boats’ Mutual Insurance Club was formed after a public meeting organized by Lach-Szyrma.
-The committee comprised representatives from Penzance, Mousehole, Porthleven, and Newlyn, highlighting the ongoing hostility between Newlyn Town and Street-an-Nowan.
+The committee brought the communities of Penzance, Mousehole, Porthleven, and Newlyn together to seek out a solution to the growing issue of accommodating larger and deeper drafted boats..

 The Sinking of the Jane and the Impetus for a New Harbour